 Drug MOA animation for dummies

 Medicine can be a tough topic, but with the help of animation studios, the viewer demographic is no longer limited to those in the medical field.
-One specific topic that requires the understanding of such a wide variety of audience is drugs’ mechanism of action, or MOA for short.
-Being packed with information, it requires a thorough visualization called Pharmaceutical MOA animation, which is what we will be discussing today.
+One specific topic that requires the understanding of such a wide variety of audiences is the pharmaceutical mechanism of action, or MOA for short.
+Being packed with information, it requires a thorough visualization called drug MOA animation, which is what we will be discussing today.

 Let’s start with all the basic definitions.
 MOA stands for Mechanism of Action, which is the biochemical and physiological process through which a drug or the device produces its effect.
 A mechanism of action usually entails the mention of molecular targets which the drug influences like enzymes or receptors; in other cases, the drug simply interacts with chemical or physical properties in the body.